romellem/yamodal/README.md

 _Type:_ _`Any`_ or `Function`

 Any value that is passed to the `template` function.
-If `context` is itself a function, its return value is passed to our template.
+If `context` is itself a function, it will be called with `trigger_node` and `event` arguments.
+The return value of this call is passed to our template.
 Additionally, when a `context()` function is used, we recreate our `modal_node` just prior to opening (it is executed before the `beforeInsertIntoDom` callback).